docknetwork/crypto/README.md

 The above maybe slower as it runs the tests in debug mode and some tests work on large inputs.
 For running tests faster, run `cargo test --release`

-Some tess might cause a stack overflow error.
-To fix that, increase the stack size to about 8MB as

-`RUST_MIN_STACK=8388608 cargo test` or `RUST_MIN_STACK=8388608 cargo test --release`

 ## Benchmarking

 [Criterion](https://github.com/bheisler/criterion.rs) benchmarks [here](./benches)